DonEasy1/doneasy1.github.io/candidate.md

 <h2>Business Manager</h2>

-For fun, tap "POWER" on generator above.
+More info will be posted here soon.

 <h4>Nomination accepted!</h4>

-More info will be posted soon....
+For fun, tap "POWER" on generator above.